Corporate Governance

 DENSO is working to evolve its corporate governance and enhance strategic discussions Companywide to realize sustainable increases in corporate value.

-DENSO has implemented all of the principles of the Corporate Governance Code that was revised in June 2021.
-DENSO discloses in its Corporate Governance Report its sustainability initiatives and efforts to ensure diversity in core personnel.
+Taking into account all of the principles of the Corporate Governance Code, DENSO discloses in its Corporate Governance Report its promoting sustainability and efforts to ensure diversity in core personnel.
 Going forward, we will continue to implement sound, efficient, and transparent management including through the significant reduction of cross-shareholdings.

 Corporate Governance System and Principal Organizations